gbdev/pandocs/content/Timer_and_Divider_Registers.md

 This timer is incremented at the clock frequency specified by the TAC register (\$FF07).
-When the register overflows (exceeds $FF) it is reset to the value specified in TMA (FF06) and an interrupt may be requested, as described below.
+When the register overflows (exceeds $FF) it is reset to the value specified in TMA (FF06).
+If IME and IE bit 2 are set, an interrupt will be requested also, as described below.

 ### FF06 - TMA - Timer Modulo (R/W)